Washington’s Week 5 preview: Facing the challenge presented by Rams star Aaron Donald

 Out

-Steven Sims, WR
+Steven Sims Jr., WR

 Toe